architecture-building-systems/CityEnergyAnalyst/docs/how-to-document-cea.rst

     ../cea/tests/test_dbf*^
     ../cea/utilities/compile_pyd_files*^

-    TO DO: Update cea VE to include missing modules.
+    TO DO: Check/update cea VE to include missing modules.

 make clean
 ^^^^^^^^^^
-This extension of the make batch removes the contents of the ``CityEnergyAnalyst\docs\build`` repository, containing all the html files and toctrees generated from previous sphinx-build_.
+This extension of the make.bat removes the contents of the ``CityEnergyAnalyst\docs\build`` repository, containing all the html files and `TOC trees <http://www.sphinx-doc.org/en/1.5.1/markup/toctree.html>`_ generated from previous sphinx-build_.
 This tool should be run in conjunction with make-api-doc when major changes to documentation occur, such as the addition of new modules.

 make html
 ^^^^^^^^^
-This extension of the make batch runs sphinx-build_ to create html files from each of the rst files within the docs repository.
+This extension of the make batch runs sphinx-build_ to generate html files in the ``CityEnergyAnalyst\docs\_build`` from each of the rst files within the ``CityEnergyAnalyst\docs`` and ``CityEnergyAnalyst\docs\modules`` repositories.
-This tool will generate html files from any new rst files created since the last build, skipping pre-existing rst/html files.
+This tool will generate html files from any new rst files created since the last build, skipping pre-existing rst and corresponding html files.